aehrc/pathling/README.md

 You can learn more about how to use Pathling by reading the [documentation](https://pathling.app/docs).

+Pathling is currently experimental software, and should not be used for any critical applications.

 Pathling is copyright © 2018-2020, Commonwealth Scientific and Industrial Research Organisation (CSIRO) ABN 41 687 119 230.
 Licensed under the CSIRO Open Source Software Licence Agreement.